 My name is Sharon and I am a super oolong tea lover.
-I set up this blog a year ago with the purpose of sharing my knowledge of the tea.
+I set up this blog a year ago with the purpose of sharing my what I know of the tea.
 But during the past year, I kept receiving emails asking questions such as where to buy oolong tea, how to find the right oolong tea, etc.

 As a super oolong tea lover, I am so fortunate to have been born, raised and live in China as I don’t need to spend too much money but have a large number of chances to experience different types of oolong teas.
 Actually, there is no oolong tea which is right for all of us.
 When the tea tastes right to you, then it is right.
 So, the only way to find the right tea is trying, trying and trying…

 Ok, you may say that you do not have enough chances to try different oolong teas.
 Do not worry.
 You may find help in my newly launched sections.

 In the section of Trying Oolong Tea for Free, you may have enough chances to try different types of fresh and high quality oolong teas for free.

 In the section of Oolong Tea Store, I collect best teas I have tried from each types of oolong tea.
 You may have a try of more types of oolong here.
 I also make a list of tea ware I am using now.
 I love them!
 If you are interested, you may have a look at them.

 Now, my blog will be a place where you can experience different delicious oolong teas, find the right oolong teas, make friends with other tea lovers and share tea experience.